frederic-perez/AmE-dictionary/data/idioms.md

 __lap of the gods__ A state beyond possible human control, intervention, or responsibility; a state or condition that is or will be decided by nature or fate.
 Usually used in the phrase “in the lap of the gods.”
 __larger than life__ :three::hammer:
 __larger-than-life__
+__laser focus__ Concentrate one’s attention and effort on a specific task or goal with intense and precise focus, much like a laser beam targets and illuminates a specific point.
 __lash about__ _Lads lashing about._
 __lash out__ :seven::hammer:
 __last burst of fire__ A final effort or attempt, especially as before failure or defeat. _The home team has unleashed one last burst of fire in the final seconds of the game to try and force an overtime showdown._